The 4 Best Shades of WHITE For Dark Wood Trim or Cabinets

 But aside from the five different whites, here are a few more considerations…

-What if white isn’t the best fit for your space?
+But with this in mind, what if white isn’t the best fit for your space?
 I have another great blog post for you to read if you want to explore neutrals or even a wink of color: What (Non-White) Paint Color Goes With Medium to Dark Trim & Cabinets?

 LIving room with arch to dining room, dark wood trim, floor and furniture.
 Benjamin Moore Spanish White cream off-white paint color on walls.
 Client photo of Kylie M Interiors

-This cream paint color is pretty, but a touch too yellow for the furnishings (this is a before photo)
+This cream paint color is pretty but a touch too yellow for the furnishings (this is a before photo)

 The best white paint colors for dark wood cabinets, trim and flooring.
 Warm shades of white, Kylie M Color expert, home update ideas